Compositing manager: Compositing and 3D effects in operating systems

-Linux
+X11 and Wayland

-Stacking window managers running on X server required a chroma keying or green screening extension.
-Compositing was introduced by way of the "Composite" extension.
+Stacking window managers running on the X Window System (X11) required a chroma keying or green screening extension.
+Compositing was introduced by way of the Composite Extension.
 Compositing managers use hardware acceleration through this extension, if available.

-Under Linux and UNIX, the ability to do full 3D-accelerated compositing required fundamental changes to X11 in order to use hardware acceleration.
+Under X11, the ability to do full 3D-accelerated compositing required fundamental changes to the window system protocol in order to use hardware acceleration.
 Originally, a number of modified X11 implementations designed around OpenGL began to appear, including Xgl.
 The introduction of AIGLX would eliminate the need to use Xgl, and allow window managers to do 3D accelerated compositing on a standard X server, while still allowing for direct rendering.
 Currently, NVIDIA, Intel, and ATI cards support AIGLX.

 Compiz introduced a cube effect, which allows the user to see up to 6 virtual desktops at once.
 Each desktop is converted into a surface texture of the cube, which can be rotated at will.
 Compiz displays a wide array of 2D and 3D effects and has relatively low hardware requirements.
 In 2012, Compiz was included in Ubuntu Linux, and was enabled automatically when supported hardware and drivers were available and the user had not selected 2D Mode.

 Mutter (Metacity + Clutter) has replaced Metacity as the default window manager for GNOME.
 It is featured in the GNOME Shell component of GNOME 3.0.
 It uses the display engine Clutter, which has been ported to all major operating systems, netbooks and smartphones.

 Since version 4, KDE's window manager KWin has compositing capabilities.
 KWin features much of the same functionality also present in Compiz.

+With the Wayland protocol, a compositing window manager is also a display server; there is no display server separate from the window manager.
+The combined window manager/display server is called a Wayland compositor.
+Weston is a reference implementation of a Wayland compositor; KWin and Mutter are also Wayland compositors as well as being X11 compositing window managers.